Giants vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Logan Webb will attempt to control Bo Bichette and the Toronto Blue Jays when they square off against his San Francisco Giants on Wednesday at 7:07 PM ET.
+The Toronto Blue Jays versus San Francisco Giants game on Thursday at 7:07 PM ET will showcase a pair of hot hitters in George Springer and LaMonte Wade Jr.

-The Blue Jays are listed as -120 moneyline favorites for this matchup against the Giants (+100).
-The over/under is 8.5 runs for the game (with -110 odds to go over and -110 odds to go under).
+Oddsmakers list the Blue Jays as -150 favorites on the moneyline, while giving the underdog Giants +125 moneyline odds to win.
+The over/under is 9 runs for this game (with -115 odds on the over and -105 odds to go under).

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.